Slide 1

 IAS Future Prospects

-Being a member of the IAS Department offers exciting experiences and various learning opportunities for self-growth and development.
-The satisfaction derived from the fact that you work for the people is great.
-The job offers a sense of self-esteem and considerable perks.
-It is one of the most highly respected professions in India.
-Being in the IAS involves great responsibility as well as accountability towards the society to ensure holistic development of the state/region they are serving.
-Only the cream of Indian students is able to crack the IAS exam, as only first 100 successful candidates are chosen for this service.
-The salary of all Civil Servants is fixed by the Government of India and depends on the rank at which the officer is posted.
-More than the salary, it is the quality of perks and the authority exercised that is associated with IAS that attract many of brilliant students to it.
+Being a member of the IAS Department provides exciting and diverse learning possibilities for personal growth and development.
+It is quite satisfying to work for the people.
+The employment provides a sense of self-worth and numerous benefits.
+It is one of the most prestigious professions in India.
+Being an IAS officer entails a significant deal of responsibility and obligation to society to ensure the overall growth of the state/region in which they serve.
+Only the best Indian students can pass the IAS exam, as only the first 100 successful candidates are picked for this position.
+The Government of India determines the salary of all Civil Servants based on the rank at which the official is placed.

 IAS Official Website